-Having to pay out of pocket and then get reimbursed by an insurance provider isn’t an option for everyone.
+Having to pay out of pocket and get reimbursed by an insurance provider later isn’t an option for everyone.
 Additionally, if your pet has a pre-existing condition, many providers won’t cover that particular ailment.

 That’s where alternatives to traditional pet insurance, like Pawp, come in.
 Pawp provides pet owners with a deductible-free $3,000 annual emergency fund for a monthly fee (less than $20).
 Pre-existing conditions are covered if part of an emergency, and Pawp pays the vet before you leave the clinic, so you don’t have to worry about getting reimbursed later.